 Getsemani

-- Casa Morales Cartagena by Soho – amazing family-friendly hotel right in the heart of Getsemani.
-Has large rooms that are perfect for big families, a pool and a/c.
+- Casa Morales Cartagena by Soho – An amazing family-friendly hotel right in the heart of Getsemani.
+It has large rooms that are perfect for big families, a pool and most importantly A/C.

 El Centro

-- Sophia Hotel – family rooms and one of the most gorgeous rooftop pools I’ve ever seen.
+- Sophia Hotel – Sophia Hotel has family rooms and one of the most gorgeous rooftop pools I’ve ever seen.

 San Diego